Please read through this guide, not a long read, it may answer the majority of your questions regarding the website's functionality.

 - My Account : Sites - Either click the buttons or the "Get Code" tab on unit edit form (the page you're redirected to, when you create a unit).

 - Comic profiles - You can also copy the code by visiting your own comic's public profile (the code is displayed instead of the bid/exchange form).

 These 3 sections are interlinked, you can navigate them to find places to bid/exchange (you can also bid/exchange directly on any of them).
 A brief explanation about them:

-- Main page's Search - Use to find the list of sites with available bid/exchange spots.
+- Main page's Search - List of publisher sites with available bid/exchange spots.

-- Comic profiles - The public profile of a comic website.
+- Comic profiles - The public profile of a publisher website.
 Use this page to preview the website statistics, available units, the ads currently running and perform exchanges/bids.
-This page allows the creation of ads in case you don't have an ad of a particular format.
+This page allows the creation of ads in case you don't have a particular format.

-It's possible to send messages to other users using the Contact and Private Messages sections.
-Use Contact page to reach an administrator: issue reports, content reports, questions and other similar subjects.
-Use Private Messages to send a message to other user.
+It's possible to message other users using the Contact and Private Messages sections.
+Use Contact to reach an administrator: issue reports, content reports, questions and other similar subjects.
+Use Private Messages to send/receive messages to/from other users (including administrators).

 NOTIFICATIONS / NEWS

-Get in touch with the website's latest news or the events related to your account.
+Get in touch with the website's latest news or events related to your account.

 BIDDING / EXCHANGING